vitejs/vite/docs/guide/troubleshooting.md

 ### Requests are stalled forever

-If you are using linux, file descriptor limits and inotify limits may be affecting.
-Because Vite does not bundle most of the files, browsers requests many files and this requires many file descriptors.
+If you are using Linux, file descriptor limits and inotify limits may be causing the issue.
+As Vite does not bundle most of the files, browsers may request many files which require many file descriptors, going over the limit.

 To solve this: